What are the requirements to be admitted to the Law Society as a student-at-law?

 Do I have to submit any reports or documents during my articling period?

-Once approved as a student-at-law, you must complete and provide to the Education Committee an education plan at various times throughout the 12 months of articling.
-This is done by completing the forms listed below.
+Once approved as a student-at-law, the following forms are to be completed and provided to the Law Society at various times throughout the 12 months of articling:

 What do I do if I change my principal during my articles?

-Students who change principals throughout their 12 months of articling must complete the following form and submit to the Law Society:
+Students who change principals during their articling term must arrange for the following forms to be completed and provided to the Law Society: